 If you’re still not sure that Blue Moon Belgian White is the right choice of beer for you, take a look at the review below.
 Here you’ll find aroma and flavor notes, along with our overall judgment.

-Why Is Blue Moon Served With An Orange?
+The Reason Why Blue Moon Served With A Slice Of Orange

 This is something that has confused beer-lovers for some time and, even though we’ve covered this briefly above, we thought it might be a good idea to give you a more detailed explanation.
 So, just why is Blue Moon served with a slice of orange?